Booking Your Tattoo

-One of the first questions that arises before someone gets their first tattoo is, “Does it hurt?”
-That question is difficult to answer because everyone has a different tolerance for pain, you will certainly experience some discomfort.
-The location of that tattoo can also determine the level of discomfort.
-Areas such as feet and hands have a lot of nerve endings, so getting a tattoo will likely be less comfortable.
-Also, getting tattooed on an area that is tender - such as the inner thigh or over a bone - is going to hurt a bit more.
+One of the first questions we hear is “Does it hurt?”
+Well, that’s difficult to answer because everyone has a different tolerance for pain, but you’ll certainly feel some discomfort.
+The location of your tattoo can also determine the level of discomfort.
+Areas such as feet and hands have a lot of nerve endings, so getting a tattoo will likely be a bit ouchy.
+The same goes for tattoos on more tender areas of the body - the inner thigh or over a bone.
 However, in most cases it will probably hurt less than you think it will so don’t get psyched out.

 Give Your Tattoo Some Thought